To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Are you looking to keep your pup warm in the winter?
 Just because your dog has a fur coat doesn’t mean they can’t get cold.
 When temperatures plummet, your furry friend might need an extra layer of warmth and protection (on their paws, too), just like their owner.
 Our review of the best dog coats and boots for winter has got you (and your dog) covered.

 Do Dogs Need Clothes In Winter?

-Some bigger breeds with thin coats may shiver when the temps drop too (e.g. Greyhounds, Whippets).
-But, if your dog comes from a heritage further from the equator, they have a double coat or undercoat and are comfortable with colder weather (e.g. Huskys, Saint Bernards).
+You might be wondering do dogs need snow boots?
+Depending on your dog’s breed, he may be more susceptible to colder temperatures.
+Small dogs tend to have thinner coats and get pretty chilly in the cold (e.g., Terriers, Chihuahuas).
+Some larger breeds with thin coats may shiver when the temps drop too (e.g., Greyhounds, Whippets).
+But, dogs from a heritage further from the equator may have a double coat or undercoat and are comfortable with colder weather (e.g., Huskys, Saint Bernards).

 Things To Know Before You Buy Dog Booties

 Dog boots intend to help with traction, weather, allergies, and lawn care chemicals.
 The boots will help keep your dog’s paws safe from these elements while allowing him to walk and enjoy the outdoors.
 Your dog may walk a little funny at first, but this is normal as they adjust to this new accessory.
 But, it will be worth it, in the end, to keep his paws protected.

 How To Measure Your Dog’s Paw Size For Booties

 Each company suggests a specific way to measure your dog’s paws.
 So be sure to see what they recommend and follow the instructions accordingly, so you purchase the proper fit.
 Buying the wrong size could make the boots not fit, and if they’re too small, your dog could suffer damage to his paw.

 Best Dog Boots For Winter